 Finding 3 - The requested permit or revision to the existing permit will not impair the integrity or character of the surrounding or adjoining districts, and will not be detrimental to the health, safety or welfare of the community.
 This parcel adjoins or is adjacent to a mix of agricultural uses, industrially zoned properties, residential, and residential with a conditional use permit for a public and private recreation campground.
-To the north is the coal ash landfill.
+To the north is a coal ash landfill located on a non-conforming mining operation.